johnnygreeney/CardanoForTheMasses/Chapte-10-RealFi.md

 Now let’s look at a transaction that uses JohnCoin, JCN as well as ada.

 **Transaction**:
-<Receive 20 JCN from Bill
+<- Receive 20 JCN from Bill
-<Receive 4 ada from Bill
+<- Receive 4 ada from Bill
->Send 10 JCN to Ted
+-> Send 10 JCN to Ted
->Send 10 JCN to Bill
+-> Send 10 JCN to Bill
->Send 3.66 ada to Bill
+-> Send 3.66 ada to Bill
-–Use 0.34 ada as the transaction fee
+*Use 0.34 ada as the transaction fee*

 This time Bill wanted to send 10 JCN to Ted.
 He also had to include some ‘extra’ ada to cover the transaction fee.
 It worked fine, but it was inconvenient and not really sustainable if we were dealing with hundreds, or thousands, of transactions.

 Here’s how this same transaction would work with Babel fees.

 **Transaction**:
-<Receive 20 JCN from Bill
+<- Receive 20 JCN from Bill
->Send 10 JCN to Ted
+-> Send 10 JCN to Ted
->Send 8 JCN to Bill
+-> Send 8 JCN to Bill
->Send -0.34 ada and 2 JCN to whomever takes on the debt –Use 0.34 ada as the transaction fee
+-> Send -0.34 ada and 2 JCN to whomever takes on the debt *Use 0.34 ada as the transaction fee*

 This poses some questions: